minio/docs/source/includes/linux/common-minio-kes.rst

 Depending on your Vault configuration, you may also need to create a dedicated set of TLS certificates for KES to connect and authenticate to Vault.

-Defer to your organizations best practices around generating production-ready TLS certificates.
+Defer to your organization's best practices around generating production-ready TLS certificates.

-Place the certificates and corresponding private keys a directory the KES service user can access and read their contents.
+Place the certificates and corresponding private keys in a directory that the KES service user has permissions to access and read the directory's contents.
 For example:

 .. code-block:: shell